starvingarden/arch/README.md

 - [ ] edit sysgit.sh script
 - [ ] change snapshot intervals and how many snapshots to keep
 - [ ] rewrite rollback.sh script
+- [ ] allow setting number of snapshots to 0 in snapshot scripts